Skip to main content

 1. Name collisions — Two teams pick the same flag name

-2. Coupled lifecycle - Updating one domain's config affects others
+2. Coupled lifecycle — Updating one domain's config affects all others

-3. Blast radius - Configuration error in one domain breaks all domains
+3. Blast radius — A configuration error in one domain breaks everything

 Konditional's Solution: Namespace Isolation